Albertson, New York: Rail

 Albertson is served by the Albertson station on the Long Island Rail Road's Oyster Bay Branch, which straddles the Albertson–Roslyn Heights border.

 Bus

 Roslyn Estates is served by the n23 bus route, which is operated by Nassau Inter-County Express (NICE).
 This bus route travels along Willis Avenue through the hamlet, following the route of the former New York & North Shore Traction Company's trolley route between Mineola and Roslyn, which ran through the area in the early 20th century.

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Albertson.
+National Grid USA provides natural gas to all properties that are hooked up to natural gas lines in Albertson.

 Power

-PSEG Long Island provides power to all homes and businesses within Albertson.
+PSEG Long Island provides power to all homes and businesses within Albertson, on behalf of the Long Island Power Authority.

 Sewage

 Albertson in its entirety is connected to the Nassau County Sewage District's sanitary sewer network.

 Water

 Albertson is primarily located within the boundaries of the Albertson Water District.
 However, smaller portions are served by the Garden City Park Water District, the Roslyn Water District, and the Village of Williston Park's municipal water supply system.